mrizzi/poc/controls/README.md

 ### Insert test data

-To help the development, there's a script that inserts a stakeholder and three business services.
+To help the development, there's a script that inserts three stakeholders and three business services.
 To run it, execute the command:
 ```shell
 $ ./src/main/resources/import-curl.sh localhost:8080